MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3147-mark-verb-handlers-with-validateantiforgerytoken.md

 - If you're sure that the ASP.NET MVC controller action has no harmful side effects.

-- If you're sure the application is validating the antiforgery token through a different way.
+- If you're sure that the application is validating the antiforgery token through a different way.

 ## Pseudo-code Examples